ErtianChen/ErtianChen.github.io/content/sections/aboutme.md

 Welcome!
 I am a Ph.D. candidate in the Department of Economics at University College London.

-I work on structural econometrics, empirical industrial organization, and computational economics.
+I work on econometrics, empirical industrial organization, and computational economics.

 I will be on the 2025-26 job market.